prism-break/prism-break/README.md

 ### 4. Build

-    make all       # get a drink, it'll take a while build all 27 languages
+    make           # get a drink, it'll take a while build all 27 languages

-    make reset     # making a drastic change? run this instead of `make all`
+    make reset     # making a drastic change? run this instead of `make`
-                   # this will vaporize /public before running `make all`
+                   # this will vaporize /public before running `make`

 ### 5. Serve